sohith73/BSC-s-food-estimation-/Readme.md

      - Using my own llm which is fine tuned on lama 1.5B with recipe , costumer interaction , medical data
      - Using LM studio for making api calls between LLM and APi
      - Maps ingredients to a Nutrition Database.
      - Calculates the total nutrition for a standard serving.
+     - used the best methods as much as possible
+     - main solution in  Using LLM folder

 #### Assumptions
 Recipe serves 3–4 people by default.